Coquille Indian Tribe: Government

-The tribal government is based in North Bend.
+The tribal government is based in Coos Bay.

 In 2008 the tribe legalized same-sex marriage, becoming the first tribal nation in the United States to do so.
 Although the Oregon voters approved an amendment to the Oregon Constitution in 2004 to prohibit such marriages, the Coquille are not bound by the Oregon Constitution, because they are a federally recognized sovereign nation.

 The Coquille Indian Tribe Library contains information on the Coquille Indian Tribe and other Tribes of southwest Oregon including the Confederated Tribes of Coos, Lower Umpqua, and Siuslaw Indians.

 Policing is handled by the Coquille Tribal police force.

 Economy

-The Coquille Tribe owns several businesses, including The Mill Casino in Coos Bay, and ORCA Communications, a telecommunications provider.
+The Coquille Tribe owns several businesses, including the Ko-Kwel Casino Resort in North Bend, and ORCA Communications, a telecommunications provider.

 In September 2012, the tribe announced plans for a casino in Medford, to be built in a bowling alley that was acquired for $1.6 million.
+It opened in 2025.
 The tribe is also leasing an adjacent golf course.

+The tribe offers essential healthcare services to Native American and non-Native American patients alike at their Ko-Kwel Wellness clinics in Coos Bay and Eugene.